Comparing tempered and equivariant elliptic cohomology: Functoriality of tempered cohomology

 \end{mydef}

-From the same comments after \Cref{preorientationoverstack}, if $\s=\Spec \A$ is affine, then the global sections of $\O_{\Temp_{\G/\s}}$ evaluated on an orbispace $X$ in $\OS_\ab$ agrees with Lurie's $\A_\G^X$.\footnote{Much of these definitions also work if $\s$ has a smooth or even fpqc hypercover by affines, as $\M_{\BT}$ is an fpqc sheaf.
-We will not pursue that direction here.}\\
+From the same comments after \Cref{preorientationoverstack}, if $\s=\Spec \A$ is affine, then the global sections of $\O_{\Temp_{\G/\s}}$ evaluated on an orbispace $X$ in $\OS_\ab$ agrees with Lurie's $\A_\G^X$.\footnote{Much of these definitions also work if $\s$ has a smooth or even fpqc-hypercover by affines, as $\M_{\BT}$ is an fpqc-hypersheaf.
+We will not pursue that direction here; this will appear in future work with Balderrama and Linskens.}\\

-Minor changes leads us to our geometric tempered cohomology functor.
+Minor changes lead us to our geometric tempered cohomology functor.

 \begin{mydef} Let $\s$ be a stack and $\G$ be a $\P$-divisible group over $\s$.
 Notice that for each morphism $f\colon \Spec \A \to \s$ in $\s_\et^\aff$, the restriction of $\A_{f^\ast \G}\colon \OS_\ab^\op \to \CAlg_\A$ to $\Glo_\ab$ factors through $\CAlg_{\A}^{\afp,\flat}$, the category of $\E_\infty$-$\A$-algebras which are flat and of almost finite presentation.
-Indeed, its value on $\B H$ is the finite flat $\E_\infty$-$\A$-algebra $\O_{f^\ast \G[H]}$ of \Cref{pdivdef} by \Cref{functorialtemp} and Lurie's construction \cite[Con.4.0.3]{ec3}.
+Indeed, its value on $\B H$ is the finite flat $\E_\infty$-$\A$-algebra $\O_{f^\ast \G[H^\vee]}$ of \Cref{pdivdef} by \Cref{functorialtemp} and Lurie's construction \cite[Con.4.0.3]{ec3}.
 Consider the functor

 defined by this factorisation and the Yoneda embedding.
 As in \Cref{definitionoftempglobal}, as $f\colon \Spec \A\to \s$ varies over $\s_\et^\aff$, the assignment sending $f\colon \Spec \A \to \s$ in $\s^\aff_\et$ to the functor (\ref{temponeachguyinetalesite}) defines an object in the functor category